Contrast Bias

 Gather your least attractive mates together and go on the pull

-Contrast Bias is extremely common.
+Contrast bias is extremely common.
 In a bias-free world, the man would score 5/10 regardless of those around him.
 But we know it's not.
 So, if you're looking for love, it really is in your best interest to arrange a night out with a group of your not-so-aesthetically-pleasing friends.
 In effect, the average level of attractiveness of your group of friends is established as an anchor (see Anchoring Bias) against which observers make a relative judgement.

 A Practical Application for Contrast Bias